npm/download-counts/README.md

 Gives you download counts.
 Eventually, maybe other stuff.

+Our blog has an explanation of [how npm download counts work](http://blog.npmjs.org/post/92574016600/numeric-precision-matters-how-npm-download-counts), including "what counts as a download?"

 ## Data source

 npm's raw log data is continuously written to a series of buckets on AWS S3.
 Once per day, soon